 Citizens overseas temporarily.

-Citizens overseas indefinitely (not eligible to vote in state or local elections).
+Citizens overseas indefinitely (only eligible to vote for federal offices).

 For federal offices, you may indicate your choice by writing in a candidate name or political party.